 Healthcare industry emphasizes on value-based medical services to patients with the correct use of technology and innovation.
 The purpose is to empower physicians’ RCM and patients with the right to choose quality care services.
 MIPS is a great addition in this context.
 It allows physicians taking small steps towards a better healthcare system.
 However, along with MIPS, the Medicare EHR incentive program also shares the responsibility with the same approach.

 Since many hospitals don’t use EHR technology until now.
 However, the healthcare industry will only progress forward in a secure environment when using the latest technologies.
 For encouraging physicians and boosting their RCM, The American Recovery and Reinvestment Act of 2009 (ARRA) initiated a program under Medicare.
-It was to facilitate eligible physicians to use Certified Electronic Health Record (CEHR) technology meaningfully.
+It was to facilitate eligible physicians to use the Certified Electronic Health Record (CEHR) technology meaningfully.

 CMS named this program as Medicare Promoting Interoperability (PI) since last year.
 MIPS also contains this category featuring the benefits of this program, ensuring advancement in healthcare services with the appropriate use of EHRs.
 This measure appreciates interoperability efforts and applauses for allowing reasonable access of patients to information.

 What if Clinicians don’t meet the Promoting Interoperability (PI) criteria!

 Healthcare organizations that don’t illustrate correct depiction of PI will not get payment adjustment for the respective year.

 Healthcare, which participates in both incentive programs i.e; Medicare and Medicaid EHR programs can subject to payment adjustments only when it demonstrates the true value in its reporting.

 Reporting Criteria for EHR Incentive Program